 Not only are knitted market bags durable, they’re also great for the environment.
 They’re easy to wash, and the straps are always comfy enough for a prolonged market trip.

 Ready to make your trip to the farmers market easier?
-Bluprint designers are here to help you out this season with some of the sturdiest and prettiest knitted market bags around.
+Craftsy designers are here to help you out this season with some of the sturdiest and prettiest knitted market bags around.

 Eastern market tote